 For this purpose, REN has opted for a revenue approach, which reflects current market expectations regarding future amounts.
-The fair
+The fair value of the investment amounted to 56,435 thousand Euros for the year ended on 31 December 2020.

 Quality of Finantial Assets